-- Collect all test materials from students. - If testing another Section on the same day, collect Test Books and Answer Documents, but do not return all test materials to the STC until after the next Section is complete. - Return all test materials to your School Test Coordinator once testing is completed for the day.
+- Collect all test materials from students. - If testing another Section on the same day, take a break and then read the script to begin the next Section.
+At that time, materials and test books may be redistributed. - Return all test materials to your School Test Coordinator once testing is completed for the day.
 Report any missing materials and absent students. - Report any testing irregularities to your School Test Coordinator.